 Required proof and claim information

-• Ordinary documented losses claims require supporting documentation, which may include receipts, bills or statements showing that the losses were caused by the data breach.
+- To submit an ordinary documented losses claim, class members must provide supporting documentation, which may include receipts, bills or statements showing the data breach caused the losses.

-• Extraordinary losses claims require third-party documentation showing losses that occurred due to fraud or identity theft, plus a police report or insurance claim.
+- To submit an extraordinary losses claim, class members must provide third-party documentation showing losses that occurred due to fraud or identity theft plus a police report or insurance claim.

 Payout options